andsmedeiros/uevloop/README.md

  Signals are similar to events in Javascript.
 It allows the programmer to message distant parts of the system to communicate with each other in a pub/sub fashion.

- At the center of the signal system is the Signal Relay, a structure that bind speciffic signals to its listeners.
+ At the centre of the signal system is the Signal Relay, a structure that bind speciffic signals to its listeners.
 When a signal is emitted, the relay will **asynchronously** run each listener registered for that signal.
 If the listener was not recurring, it will be destroyed upon execution by the event loop.

  #### Signals and relay initialisation